-The issue of conservation, valorization, and enhancement of Cultural Heritage today involves 20th century architectural archives that come to us with their often considerable amount of materials, where the predominance of design drawings arises.
-Interpretation, fruition and sharing of archival materials aimed to deepening the knowledge of contemporary masters and architectural movements address the works of many international scholars.
-The safeguard of these archives depends largely on the discovery, analysis, knowledge and interpretation of their value as a Cultural Heritage.
+The considerable amount of materials, predominantly design drawings, held in 20th century architectural archives are among the cultural heritage objects currently in need of conservation, valorisation and enhancement.
+Many international scholars are involved in the interpretation, fruition and sharing of archival materials with the aim of deepening the knowledge of contemporary masters and architectural movements.
+The safeguard of these archives depends largely on the discovery, analysis, knowledge and interpretation of their value as strongholds of cultural heritage.

-The establishment of architectural archives have a relatively recent history which developed with particular emphasis only from the end of the 70s onwards, while today, in the digital era, they are the object of new experimentations.
+Architectural archives were established relatively recently and given particular emphasis only from the end of the 1970s onwards.
+Today, in the digital era, they are the object of new investigations.

-Sharing the opinion of Aleardi, we believe that the future of these archives is also in imagining new documentation forms of the architectures of which they are the narration.
-Moreover, he observes that frequently the documents have the role of telling lost architectures, or just imagined, or contemporary ones but distant from us, and therefore they cannot ever really represent the buildings as only the direct and kinaesthetic experience makes us perceive [1].
+In accordance with the opinion of Aleardi, we believe that the future of these archives lies in the creation of new forms of documentation for the architectural objects of which they are the narration.
+Aleardi further observes that, since archival documents frequently represent architectural objects that no longer exist, those that were imagined but never created or those that are distant, they therefore cannot convey the same power as direct, kinaesthetic experience [1].

-Since the beginning of the 21st century the digitalization of the physical documents kept in the archives become one of the best practices for preservation, reducing the direct manipulation of the sources, and communication, making possible the visualization of the original materials through remote mode.
+Since the beginning of the 21st century, the digitisation of the physical documents kept in the archives has become one of the best practices for preservation, as it reduces the direct manipulation of the sources, and communication, as it enables remote viewing of the original materials.

-This process was carried out by the institutions preserving these archives that have benefited from ICT (Information and Communications Technology) tools, i.e. low cost scanning of documents, and sharing of the sources to a wider public.
-Nevertheless, the simple digitalization of archival sources seems not to be sufficient to transmit the potential of knowledge and meaning that could be caught by the on-site consultation, especially when it comes to design drawings and physical models.
+Digitisation has been performed with information and communications technology (ICT) tools, which have enabled the low cost scanning of documents and the sharing of sources to a wider public.
+Nevertheless, the simple digitisation of archival sources seems insufficient for transmitting the same degree of knowledge and meaning that is possible through on-site consultation, especially when it comes to design drawings and physical models.

-In the case of drawings, the reduction in scale and resolution of digital documents, which can be consulted through screens smaller than the originals, compromises the analysis and interpretation activities.
-To this is added, in the case of physical models, the loss of the three-dimensional, material and tactile qualities of the artefact.
-Moreover, the knowledge data, resulting from documentation analysis, needs to be interpreted, represented, and communicated.
+In the case of drawings, the reduction in the scale and resolution of digital documents to enable consultation through screens smaller than the originals compromises the analysis and interpretation.
+To this is added the loss of the three-dimensional, material and tactile qualities of physical models.
+Moreover, the knowledge gained from the analysis of archival documents still needs to be interpreted, represented and communicated.

-Contemporary architectural archives could be defined a borderline heritage: they are both a Documental and a Cultural Heritage, so that they could be considered a hybrid between the archive and museum [2].
+Contemporary architectural archives could be defined as being on the borderline of cultural heritage: in fact, they represent both documental and cultural heritage, so that they could be considered a hybrid of the archive and the museum [2].